 ASU students may schedule an initial counseling appointment either by phone (480/965-6146 or 480/965-4726) or in person.
 There is no cost for the initial personal consultation.
 Students may receive up to three counseling sessions for no fee.
-Fees are charged for additional sessions although fee reductions and waivers are available.
+Fees are charged for additional sessions, career testing, and psychiatric services.
+Fee reductions and waivers are available.
 Office hours are 8 A.M. to 5 P.M.
 Monday through Friday.
 Counseling and Consultation is located at two sites on campus, SSV 334 and SHW A168.
+Additional information is available on the Counseling and Consultation Web site at www.asu.edu/vpsa/counseling.

-For information about student counseling at ASU East, call 480/727-1255.
+For information about counseling services at ASU East, call 480/727-1255; at ASU West, call 602/543-8124.